johnsibly/bigtrak-rover/README.md

 * Set full brightness
 * Open Safari, go to `http://<computer_local_ip>:3000` click 'Add to Home Screen' (to enable fullscreen safari)
 * Open the new bookmark from the homescreen icon.
+* Ensure the page is fully zoomed out

 ## Usage